leonardpin-br/python-maya-boilerplate/README.md

 You could do it with only one (Python 2) version ([Create virtualenv in Python 2.7 on windows 10 while other virtualenv are working in Python 3.8](https://stackoverflow.com/a/64940580/3768670)) if you wanted.
 But, I do not recommend it.

+The command to install the recommended package is:

 ```
 pip install virtualenv